Blake-K-Yeboah/my-portfolio/README.md

-# my-portfolio
+# My Portfolio

-This Project is my portfolio that displays my best projects
+This Project is my portfolio that displays my best projects.